Query

 key: token

-# Execution targets
+# Execution target

 name: weather-agent

-# Optional: session identifier for conversation continuity
+# Optional: session identifier for tracking and telemetry

 sessionId: user-session-123